dschrimpf/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository for the data science course
+Public repository for the Coursera Data Science Course